BoltzExchange/boltz-client/docs/autoswap.md

 ### Thresholds

-Autoswap will create normal swaps when the local balance goes below the minimum balance and reverse swaps when it exceeds the max balance.
-These thresholds can be set as absolute amounts of sats (`maxBalance` and `minBalance`) or as percentage of total channel capacity (`maxBalancePercent` and `minBalancePercent`).
+Autoswap will create normal swaps when the outbound balance goes below the configured `outboundBalance` `outboundBalancePercent`.
+The same way, autoswap will create reverse swaps when the inbound balance goes below the configured `inboundBalance` or `inboundBalancePercent`.
+If the percentage values are configured, the absolute thresholds will be calculated based on the channel capacity.

+#### Single threshold
+If `inboundBalance` is configured as threshold, the rebalancing target will always be the full channel capacity.

+**Example**
+- `inboundBalance` is set to 200k sats
+- Current inbound balance of our 500k sats channel is 100k
+- Result: A 400k sats reverse swap since the inbound balance is below the threshold

+#### Both thresholds

-The balance target will always be the average of the two thresholds.
+If both thresholds are configured, the balance target will always be the middle point between the two thresholds.

-Example:
-Total channel balance: 100000sat
-Local balance: 80000sat
-Min/Max thresholds: 25%/75%
+**Example**
+- `outboundBalancePercent` and `inboundBalancePercent` are both set to 25%.
+- Current outbound balance of our 100k sats channel is 20k.
-In this situation, a reverse swap for 30000sats will be created since the target balance is 50000sat (50% of 100000sat).
+- Result: A 30k sats submarine swap will be created since the outbound balance is below 25k sats (25% of 100k).

 ### Wallet